8thcolor/docs-pullreview/_posts/2015-04-30-how-to-review-a-gitlab-repository.md

 title: How to review a GitLab repository?
 ---

+# How to review a GitLab repository?

 Here are the steps to follow to add a GitLab repository:

 * Browse to the [repositories page](https://www.pullreview.com/settings/repositories)
 * Click on "Add a repository" (button on top right of the list)